mkorvink/archetyper/readme.md

 archetyper is a package that initializes data science and data mining and data science projects by generating common workflow components and surrounding files to support technical best practices:

-  - generate() creates a new project with templated files and directories to support a data mining workflow.

 ### Development version

 To get a bug fix or use a feature from the development version, you